nav-InverseInfinity/Ansible-tomcat-deployment/README.md

 ### Next we will have to install Docker on both Ansible server and remote server
 ### To install docker please refer my guide [here](https://github.com/nav-InverseInfinity/docker-setup)

-### After installation from Ansible server, we will have to write Dockerfile to build docker image from tomcat,
+### After installation from Ansible server, we will have to write Dockerfile to build docker image from tomcat, Bash Script and Ansible-playbook.

 - ###   Dockerfile - please refer to my Dockerfile [here](https://github.com/nav-InverseInfinity/Ansible-tomcat-deployment/blob/main/Dockerfile)
   Base from tomcat, however the latest version have two directories "webapps" & "webapps.dist", by deafult tomcat run files from "webapps", but in the latest version default files are loacted in "webapps.dist", so we will have to move the files from "webapps.dist" to "webapps"